chantastic/fullstack-react-todo/notes.md

   - wrap with label
   - `for` attribute. this is a little funky in React because React uses the DOM attribute name: `htmlFor`
     - Now the label is linked by `id` and markup can change
+    - (a trick here is to use camelCase and/or underscores because they're easire to reference in the JS form object. show it both ways)
   - `autofocus/autoFocus` attribute
     - can use no value (truthy)
     - can use JS values that evaluate to truthy (using braces)